gekatateam/neptunus/docs/DATA_MODEL.md

 - **Errors** - list of errors occurring in a pipeline; plugins add errors to an event if something goes wrong.
 - **Fields** - an event payload, data map, that is filling by parsers; it is essentially the body of an event.

-In addition, each event has a **UUID** field that is randomly generated.
-This field is for internal use only and may be useful as a unique identifier.
+Also, each event has a **UUID** field that is randomly generated.
+This field is for internal use only and may be useful as an unique identifier.

 ## Event API